dbt-labs/docs.getdbt.com/website/blog/2022-11-22-move-spreadsheets-to-your-dwh.md

 ## Conclusion

 Beyond the options we’ve already covered, there’s an entire world of other tools that can load data from your spreadsheets into your data warehouse.
+This is a living document, so if your preferred method isn't listed then please [open a PR](https://github.com/dbt-labs/docs.getdbt.com) and I'll check it out.

 The most important things to consider are your files’ origins and formats—if you need your colleagues to upload files on a regular basis then try to provide them with a more user-friendly process; but if you just need two computers to talk to each other, or it’s a one-off file that will hardly ever change, then a more technical integration is totally appropriate.